lukaszszymankiewicz/bookseller/README.md

  - [x] 403 issue on request module.

 TODO:
+ - [ ] change "wait_window" name to something more descriptable
  - [ ] clean up all methods using screen manager (add more descriptive function names and usages),
  - [ ] add more flexible status parameter to async request (job_done, job_wip, job succeded).
 Think about RabbitMQ here (watch out!
 That could be overkill in this place!),
  - [ ] implement one geneal use message (not query message and validation message!),